Classification: tyrosine kinase inhibitor

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

 If you miss a dose, take it as soon as you remember.
-If it is within 12 hours of your next dose, skip the dose and take the next dose at your regular time.
+If it is within 12 hours of your next dose, skip the missed dose and take the next dose at your regular time.
 Do not take 2 doses at the same time to make up for a missed dose.
-If you take too much afatinib, contact your healthcare team or go to the emergency room immediately.
+If you take too much afatinib, call your care team or go to the emergency room right away.

 Certain medications and supplements can interfere with how afatinib works, so be sure to tell your healthcare team about all medications, vitamins and supplements you are taking.